juan7792/MyStore/README.md

-"MyStore project: use case developed with Spring, Hibernate and Angular"
+"MyStore project: Use case project developed with Spring, Hibernate and Angular"